esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ## Challenge: Using skimage.transform.rotate

-Use `skimage.transform.rotate` to create two realistic augmented images (name them `new_pic1` and `new_pic2`) from the given 'normal' image stored in the `image_g` variable.
+Use `skimage.transform.rotate` to create two realistic augmented images (name them `new_pic1` and `new_pic2`) from the given 'normal' image stored in the `image_cxr1` variable.
 Then, in a single block of code, apply what you perceive as the two most critical preprocessing algorithms to prepare these images for classic supervised ML.

 Hint: Carefully examine the shape of the cardiomegaly image from multiple perspectives.
 Consider the impact of harsh lines on ML performance.